 Homemade Irish Beef Stew in The Slow Cooker

-Now before we get too deep into this recipe, there is a bit of preparation, a trip to the grocer and many hours of slow cooking to account for.
+Now before we get too deep into this beef stew recipe, there is a bit of preparation, a trip to the grocer and many hours of slow cooking to account for.
 C’mon, don’t be lazy.

 Put your slow-cooker or Crock-pot on low right now with a little water at the bottom.
 Even if there isn’t anything in it and even before you go to the store.
 No, this is not crazy talk.
-This will cut the total time down.
+This will cut the total time down by large margins.

 I am going to stop here for second.

 I make my own hearty beef stock.
-That takes hours and days, but having control of the salt and flavor is paramount for me.
+That takes many hours but, having control of the salt and flavor is paramount for me.
 That’s me, it does not have to be you.
-If you want to forego that lengthy beef stock making process, go to your local butcher.
+If you want to forego that lengthy beef stock making process, go to your local butcher or local market.
 Sometimes they have their own stock.
 As a Plan B, you can pick some beef base (e.g. Better than Bullion) up at places like Union Market, WholeFoods, and the likes.
 This has salt so plan for it.
 Basically, you need a robust low sodium beef stock (not broth).

 - 1 medium russet potato